Belval/TextRecognitionDataGenerator/README.md

 It only supports .ttf for now.

+## Feature request & issues

+If anything is missing, unclear, or simply not working, open an issue on the repository.

 ## What is left to do?
 - Better background generation
 - More customization parameters (mostly regarding background)
+- Implement `--include_symbols`
+- Implemetn `--include_numbers`